 General Preventive Medicine / Public Health Residency Program (PMRP)

-The General Preventive Medicine/Public Health Residency Program (PMRP) is a two-year program for physicians, in which they complete a year of public health education within an affiliated California School of Public Health program followed by a full training year within a local health department or a state department program mentored by a County Health Officer or Public Health Physician.
-Residents will obtain the knowledge and gain expertise in reducing the incidence and prevalence of disease, diminish health inequities and create healthier communities in the state of California.
+PMRP is a one or two-year program for physicians, in which they obtain a Master of Public Health (MPH) degree within an affiliated California University followed by a training year within a local health department or a state department program mentored by a County Health Officer or public health physician.
+Residents will obtain knowledge and gain expertise in reducing the incidence and prevalence of disease, addressing health inequities and creating healthier communities in the state of California.

 PMRP was established in 1980 in response to the California Conference of Local Health Officers’ recognition of the need for physicians trained in public health practice.

 Upon completion of the training, physicians are eligible for board certification in the specialty of General Preventive Medicine/Public Health.
-Click here for details on the Preventive Medicine Residency Program (Word, 68 KB).
+Click here for more details, PMRP Flyer.

-This program and website are supported by the Preventive Health Service Block Grant from the Centers for Disease Control and Prevention.
+This program and website are supported by the Preventive Health and Health Services Block Grant from the Centers for Disease Control and Prevention and the Preventive Medicine Residency grant from the Health Resources & Services Administration.